Cubeir/Texture-Set-Manager/README.md

 - Enable or disable Subsurface Scattering property.
 - Select secondary PBR texture type, this could either be a Normal Map or a Heightmap, set to none to generate MER(s) only.
 - Process Subfolders: If enabled, all subfolders of the selected folder are also processed.
-- Smart Filters: sExcludes PBR texture generation for files that are already part of a PBR texture set, this is figured out in in two passes:
+- Smart Filters: Excludes PBR texture generation for files that are already part of a PBR texture set, this is figured out in in two passes:
   1. Files that already end with the the conventional PBR texture suffixes (`_mer(s)`, `_normal` or `_heightmap`) are excluded
   > Something to be aware of: It also attempts to figures out whether the _normal suffix indicates a _block variant_ as opposed to a _normal PBR texture_, so there's lesser chance of falsely excluding color textures! e.g. sand_normal isn't excluded if sand_normal_normal exists.
   2. All existing `*.texture_set.json` files are parsed and files referenced by them are excluded as well.